 The debt securities in [country/region] markets may be subject to higher volatility and lower liquidity compared to more developed markets.
-The prices of securities traded in such markets may be subject to fluctuations.
+The prices of such securities may be subject to fluctuations.
 [The bid and offer spreads of the price of such securities may be large and the fund may incur significant trading costs.]

-Downgrading risk (if applicable)
+• Downgrading risk (if applicable)